Gaturu/30-Day-Terraform-challenge-/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I have completed the task as described in `DayX/tasks.md`.
+- [*] I have completed the task as described in `DayX/tasks.md`.
-- [ ] I have updated the `daily-update.md` file with my details.
+- [*] I have updated the `daily-update.md` file with my details.
-- [ ] I have written and published a blog post about today's task.
+- [*] I have written and published a blog post about today's task.
-- [ ] I have made a social media post about today's task.
+- [*] I have made a social media post about today's task.
-- [ ] I have used the required hashtags in my social media post.
+- [*] I have used the required hashtags in my social media post.
-- [ ] I have followed the repository's contribution guidelines.
+- [*] I have followed the repository's contribution guidelines.
-- [ ] My code follows the repository's coding standards and best practices.
+- [*] My code follows the repository's coding standards and best practices.

-## Additional Notes

-Add any additional notes or comments that might be helpful for reviewers.